JAGUAR & HOWLER MONKEY RESEARCH FELLOWSHIP ONLINE

 - Office Hours – By appointment on Thursdays: 11am-2pm ET

 Virtual office hours for one-on-one time with FWC and Runaway Creek staff will be available.
 Each fellowship session is limited to 20 fellows to ensure substantial customized mentorship.

-Since COVID-19 disrupted many students’ travel and educational plans for Summer and Fall 2020, we are heavily discounting tuition to help pre-veterinary students meet their goals!
+Since COVID-19 disrupted many students’ travel and educational plans, we are heavily discounting tuition to help pre-veterinary students meet their goals!

 There are no additional readings, technology subscriptions, or course materials you have to purchase to participate in this research fellowship.